nodejs/node/doc/api/async_hooks.md

 return value.
 The store is not accessible outside of the callback function or the asynchronous operations created within the callback.

-Optionally, arguments can be passed to the function.
-They will be passed to the callback function.
+The optional `args` are passed to the callback function.

-If the callback function throws an error, it will be thrown by `run` too.
+If the callback function throws an error, the error is thrown by `run()` too.
-The stacktrace will not be impacted by this call and the context will be exited.
+The stacktrace is not impacted by this call and the context is exited.

 Example: